 "Always remember to work with a healthy head of hair before lightening," says Everett.
 "Once you lighten your hair, you can never make the hair healthier than its starting (health) point."

 A shiny, dreamy apricot shade feels fresh year-round.
 (Want your hair this shiny?
-Get our best tips for every budget here).
+Get our best DIY tips.

 No upcoming vacation in the books?
 Get the second-best thing: hair that looks like you just made a trip to the beach.
 Bright, blonde highlights will make it look like you just spent hours in the sun.